Rural Maine counties lag state in COVID-19 immunizations

 More than 52 percent of Maine’s population has received a final dose of the vaccine.
-Like other New England states, Maine has outpaced the nation in getting the shots to residents.
+Like other New England states, Maine has paced the nation in getting the shots to residents.

 The pace in Maine has been buoyed by a 63 percent mark in Cumberland County, which is the most populated county in the state and the location of its largest city, Portland.
 Several rural counties, however, are still below 50 percent, according to data from the office of Gov. Janet Mills, a Democrat.